 Although the C.A.R.E.
 Act directs the Judicial Council to create forms to be utilized by a person applying to have his or her arrest sealed, a competent attorney can begin obtaining relief for eligible persons by filing a petition that includes the following:

-• A petition must be filed in the court of the county in which petitioner was arrested at least 15 days prior to the hearing of the petition;
+A petition must be filed in the court of the county in which the petitioner was arrested at least 15 days prior to the hearing of the petition

-• City and county in where arrest took place
+City and county where the arrest took place

 After a hearing is conducted, and the petition for sealing arrest records is granted, the court is required to issue a written ruling and order the following (among others):